 The 2019 Hossfeld Los Carneros Sparkling Chardonnay (pétillant natural, meaning ‘naturally sparkling’ in French) was bottled during its fermentation allowing the fermentation to finish within the bottle – with the CO2 by-product trapped within, creating the resulting sparkling wine.
 The very few we have seen in the Napa Valley tend to be made by younger innovative winemakers.
 Deep golden in color the aromas show notes of honeysuckle, lime, kiwi, green apple and pear.
 Light, and off dry, the wine glides smoothly across the palate with flavors of citrus and melon and a lingering, but tempered sweetness.

 The 2017 Hossfeld Napa Valley Merlot is ruby red in color; the wine initially offers aromas of leather along with dark berry fruits and cherry with some darker spice nuances and dark chocolate.
 The bouquet is appealing.
 After trying the wine, we wondered if any Cabernet Sauvignon was blended in – the answer is no, this is 100% varietal Merlot.
 Big yet balanced, its depth and structure are important characteristics.
 Great acidity with bright fruit showing across the palate.
 Granular, long-lasting tannins with a decent and long grip, anchor the finish.
-The wine was fermented in stainless steel tanks – and aged about 18 months in all French oak, about 70% new.
+The wine was fermented in stainless steel tanks and aged about 18 months in all French oak, about 70% new.
 This beauty has plenty of life ahead of it.

 The 2016 Hossfeld Napa Valley (100% varietal) Malbec is deep purple in color; this wine offers ripe fruit (blackberry & boysenberry) with an earthiness and a mushroom note to the bouquet (which dissipates after the wine opens further).
 Also, some floral notes including violets.
 Slightly briary – slightly savory.
 Very well concentrated yet well balanced with bright acidity across the palate.
 Flavors of plum and red cherry.
 Some white pepper.
 A gentle texture lingers on the finish with nicely integrated tannins.
 Drinks very well by itself.
-And impressive offering from a variety that is rarely made as a standalone wine in Napa Valley.
+This is an impressive offering from a variety that is rarely made as a standalone wine in Napa Valley.

 —